 Barter System/Black Market

-If you go to some parts of major cities, you can find entire districts dedicated to the black and grey market.
+If you go to any major city, you can find entire districts dedicated to the black and grey market.
 These are areas where you can pick up the latest movie release for a couple bucks.
-Recently a major electronics company found its latest, and unreleased, wireless card available on eBay, made availabe via a black market.
+Recently a major electronics company found its latest, and unreleased, wireless card available on eBay, made available via a black market.
 These examples are part of an underground effort to subvert the system in place to provide people with cheaper alternatives to traditional routes.
-Some, like locally produced wines, can be bartered in a grey market for other goods and servies.
-Others are flat out stolen from the screen or the factory and form an underbelly of crime that part of the black market.
+Some, like locally produced wines, can be bartered in a grey market for other goods and services.
+Others are flat out stolen from the store or the factory and form an underbelly of crime that part of the black market.
 During prohibition, alcohol was available to anyone looking, providing criminals money needed to expand into other illegal activities.
 The War on Drugs has resulted in massive violence as cartels fight amongst themselves for control of the unregulated market.
 Imagine that same scenario being played out as people work to avoid paying taxes.